mikehardy/runner-fallback-action/README.md

         run: echo "Doing something on ${{ needs.determine-runner.outputs.runner }}"
 ```

+- Here is an example of the action in use directly: https://github.com/ankidroid/Anki-Android-Backend/blob/main/.github/workflows/build-release.yml

+- Here is an example where the runner is used in a second preparation step that builds a dynamic job matrix where the runner is used in javascript: https://github.com/ankidroid/Anki-Android-Backend/blob/main/.github/workflows/build-quick.yml

+## Credit

-Credit: this action is based on the pattern described by @ianpurton on [this feature request thread](https://github.com/orgs/community/discussions/20019#discussioncomment-5414593).
+- this action is based on the pattern described by @ianpurton on [this feature request thread](https://github.com/orgs/community/discussions/20019#discussioncomment-5414593).

+- this action was originally developed by @jimmygchen - thanks Jimmy!
+[He has decided to archive his original action](https://github.com/jimmygchen/runner-fallback-action/pull/31#issuecomment-3454512133), and this fork is the successor

+- @O-Mutt contributed the organization-level and enterprise-level self-hosted runner feature, thanks Matt!